 The Palm Court offers a selection of entertainment every day.
 Enjoy your delectable afternoon tea at the 7.30pm sitting whilst Soprano Miranda Heldt will entertain you with her sensational voice and charismatic charm every Tuesday – Thursday from 7.30pm – 8.45pm.

-Reflecting the elegant nature of the hotel’s architecture The Ritz London has a dress code in different areas of the hotel as follows: Gentlemen are required to wear a jacket and tie (jeans are not permitted for either ladies or gentlemen) for afternoon tea in The Palm Court and for lunch and dinner in The Ritz Restaurant and Terrace.
+Reflecting the elegant nature of the hotel’s architecture The Ritz London has a dress code in different areas of the hotel as follows: Gentlemen are required to wear a jacket and tie (jeans and sportswear are not permitted for either ladies or gentlemen) for afternoon tea in The Palm Court and for lunch and dinner in The Ritz Restaurant and Terrace.
 In all other areas of the hotel (The Ritz Restaurant breakfast service, The Rivoli Bar, The Long Gallery) and The Ritz Club, smart casual attire is suitable.
 Please note that trainers or sportswear are not permitted in any of the hotel or Club’s restaurants or bars.